 Research your preferences.
 Schools have different strengths and children react differently to particular learning environments.
 Only you know what you’re looking for, so speak to the staff at a school before applying for it.
 Check the school’s admissions policies to see if any priority can be given to your situation.

 Apply for the schools you want, not where you think might have a place.
 The Admissions Team can tell you which schools may have places, but availability changes daily and cannot guarantee a child will qualify for a vacancy until an application has been assessed.

 Inform your child’s current school that you are making an application.
 If you are moving house, you must make the school aware of the situation before you move.

 How long will my application take and how will I be informed of the outcome?

 All applications are processed as quickly as possible but the length of time it takes varies depending on the situation.
-RMBC will write to you to confirm the outcome of your application and aim to send you a decision letter within 20 school days.
-Please do not contact the school to chase an application – RMBC will send you a decision in writing.
+You will receive a written outcome of your application and the decision letter will be sent within 20 school days.
+Please do not contact the school to chase an application – the decision will be sent to you in writing.